Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 While lagging indicators are critical long-term KPIs, they don’t proactively solve customer success challenges.

-Customer success OKRs improve this process by helping customer success teams prioritize initiatives based on leading indicators, tailored to specific stages of the customer journey.
+Leveraging customer service OKRs for customer service teams improves this process by helping teams prioritize initiatives based on leading indicators, tailored to specific stages of the customer journey.

 For example, if churn rate is a red flag indicator, OKRs for customer success build objectives around improving the growth and retention cycles.
 The supporting key results track progress with critical KPIs, helping customer success teams shift to a proactive strategy.